jasperla/puppet-sonos/README.md

 ----

 - Add additional types such as:
-  - `sonos` to manage the full Sonos setup and options that span multiple speakers/groups/zones.
   - `sonos_queue` to manage the queue for a given speaker
 - Implement some notion of groups and/or zones.
 - ensure => playing/stopped/paused